nitrogen-lang/nitrogen/docs/language/control_flow.md

 counter somehow otherwise it will go in an infinite loop.

 Only one variable can be assigned in the initializer.

-An infinite loop can be achieved my simply omitting the entire loop header.

 A while loop is used when only a condition needs to be checked on each iteration and an iterator isn't required.
 Think of it as "if some condition, continue to